rubyfu/RubyFu/module_0x4__web_kungfu/README.md

 ```

 ## Mechanize
-Since we're talking about dealing with we in ruby, we can't forget **Mechanize** library
+Since we're talking about dealing with we in ruby, we can't forget **Mechanize** gem, the most known library for dealing wit web.

+The Official decription says, the Mechanize library is used for automating interaction with websites.
+Mechanize automatically stores and sends cookies, follows redirects, and can follow links and submit forms.
+Form fields can be populated and submitted.
+Mechanize also keeps track of the sites that you have visited as a history.

 <br><br><br>
 ---